Lionardo Salviati’s revision of Il Decameron by Giovanni Boccaccio

 This image depicts three individuals, two wearing hijab, standing in front of a desert-style archives building.

 Archives are the backbone of our collective memory, a vital thread connecting us to our past, informing our present, and shaping the future.
 While the perception remains of Archivists locked away in basements amongst dusty shelves and locked cabinets—and trust me, we find ourselves there often!–sometimes the work leads to unexpected projects and places.
 In November of 2024, Dr. Sarah Ponichtera, Assistant Dean of Special Collections & the Gallery, and Professor Joseph Huddleston of the School of International Relations and Diplomacy, headed to the Sahara Desert to conduct a survey of materials in multiple repositories cared for by the Sahrawi people—a partially recognized state governed by the Polisario Front since 1976.
 These materials were created by these people, for these people—documenting their history, colonization, and struggle for liberation and independence.
+Thanks to funding from the Modern Endangered Archives Program, which supports rescue efforts for unique collections all over the world, these materials may now be able to be digitized and shared with the world.

 Two ancient musical instruments sit in a museum display case.